mikeroyal/Digital-Forensics-Guide/README.md

  [Wireshark](https://www.wireshark.org/) is the most widely used network traffic analysis tool in existence.
 It has the ability to capture live traffic or ingest a saved capture file.

- [Network Miner](https://www.netresec.com/?page=NetworkMiner) is an open source Network Forensic Analysis Tool (NFAT) for Windows (also Linux, macOS X , and FreeBSD).
+ [Network Miner](https://www.netresec.com/?page=NetworkMiner) is an open source Network Forensic Analysis Tool (NFAT) for Windows (also Linux, macOS, and FreeBSD).
 NetworkMiner can be used as a passive network sniffer/packet capturing tool in order to detect operating systems, sessions, hostnames, and open ports  without putting any traffic on the network.

  [Xplico](https://www.xplico.org/) is an open-source network forensic analysis tool.
 It is used to extract useful data from applications which use Internet and network protocols.
 It supports most of the popular protocols including HTTP, IMAP, POP, SMTP, SIP, TCP, UDP, TCP and others.
 Output data of the tool is stored in an SQLite database or MySQL database.
 It also supports both IPv4 and IPv6.